ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/deploy-app/index.md

         tile displays the GitHub 404 page, log in and reload the page.

 - Pick one of the templates that is a good architectural fit for your application and the language and framework that you prefer to work with.
 For your first application, select the **Typescript Microservice**.
-This also works well in the Cloud Shell.
+This also works well in the web terminal.

   Click on a <Globals name="template" /> **Tile** to create your app github repository from the
     template repository selected.
 You can also click on the **Git Icon** to browse the source template